-Paul Sullivan heads underground to explore an immaculately preserved WWII bunker…
+Paul Sullivan heads underground to explore an immaculately preserved World War Two bunker…

 The door is locked of course, but not inaccessible thanks to the (non-profit) Berliner Unterwelten society, who organise tours through a range of underground historical spaces in the city.

 “It means Men’s Toilet,” explains Dominic, our affable, jocular guide, in near-perfect English.
-“The Nazis were not keen on using the French word toilette, nor the Anglo-American word WC, for obvious reasons.
+“The Nazis were not keen on using the French word toilette, nor the Anglo-American abbreviation W.C., for obvious reasons.
 There was no German word, aside from Scheisse-Haus, which would have been too long to put on the walls.
 So they dug up this strange, archaic word, Abort”.

-Discovered in 1999, filled with rubble and untouched since the 60s, this bunker – built in 1941 – was an extension of the rest-rooms and sleeping quarters built in the 1920s for the train drivers, Gesundbrunnen being the last stop on the line.
-The entire structure takes up 1,300 square meters and was built to hold 1,200 people – though in reality anywhere between 5-6,000 would be using it during an air raid, a terrifying figure when you consider the potential for panic, lack of air, food and water etc.
+Discovered in 1999, filled with rubble and untouched since the 60s, this bunker—built in 1941—was an extension of the rest-rooms and sleeping quarters built in the 1920s for the train drivers, Gesundbrunnen being the last stop on the line.
+The entire structure takes up 1,300 square metres and was built to hold 1,200 people—though in reality anywhere between 5-6,000 would be using it during an air raid, a terrifying figure when you consider the potential for panic, lack of air, food and water.

-In any case, the bunker was mostly an illusion in terms of its ability to protect; real bomb-proof bunkers had walls and ceilings two meters thick – the ones here are less than a meter.
+In any case, the bunker was mostly an illusion in terms of its ability to protect; real bomb-proof bunkers had walls and ceilings two metres thick—the ones here are less than a metre.
 Any direct hits would have been catastrophic.

 In the next room, Dominic turns out the light to demonstrate the ghostly glow of the luminescent paint around the doors, walls and escape exits, used to prevent panic during blackouts.
 “It’s not as strong as it was in 1941,” he says.
-“Apparently you could read a newspaper for 45 mins by this light back then” he says.
+“Apparently you could read a newspaper for forty-five minutes by this light back then,” he says.

 One room, preserved for women and children, is filled with original bunk beds, the battered suitcases lying on the mattresses lending the space an eerily authentic atmosphere.
 Not that this embellishment is needed; just being in one of the bare, concrete rooms as the trains rumble ominously overhead is enough to give an impression of the bunker’s horribly claustrophobic conditions.

-More rooms, more insights: A wall map and up-to-date explanation of Hitler’s bunker (now an anonymous parking lot); smashed plates and papers salvaged from Hitler’s driver’s bunker; an enlarged photo of Speer’s flooded bunker; a series of bizarrely sci-fi-esque Nazi etchings; giant photos of Berlin’s bombed out center taken after the war, and the famous Trümmerfrauen sorting through the rubble.
+More rooms, more insights: a wall map and up-to-date explanation of Hitler’s bunker (now an anonymous parking lot); smashed plates and papers salvaged from Hitler’s driver’s bunker; an enlarged photo of Speer’s flooded bunker; a series of bizarrely sci-fi-esque Nazi etchings; giant photos of Berlin’s bombed out centre taken after the war, and the famous Trümmerfrauen sorting through the rubble.